 When you exercise, do you push through the pain?
-To get stronger, we often set (and re-set) goals involving reps, drills, miles or minutes.
+To get stronger, we often set (and re-set) goals involving reps, drills, miles or minutes that can sometimes push us past our limits.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy